Bitcoin-com/developer.bitcoin.com/gatsby-restart/src/data/tutorials/wormhole-3-tokens.md

 ---
   title: Wormhole Pt 3.
 Create tokens and crowdsales
   subtitle: Raise funds on the blockchain
   description: Part 3 of the wormhole series.
-In this we learn how to create, manage, and sell Wormhole bsed tokens.
+In this we learn how to create, manage, and sell Wormhole based tokens.
   author: N/A
   publishedAt: 2018-07-05
   updatedAt: 2018-07-03